knight-lang/knight-lang/specs.md

 - Space (`0x20`, i.e. a space—` `)

 ### Interpreting `(`, `)`, and `:` as whitespace {#other-whitespace}
 While not defined as whitespace, implementations are free to ignore `(`, `)`, and `:` in source files.
-This is because for valid knight programs, `(` and `)` do nothing (see [Parenthesis Groupings](#parenthesis-groupings)), whereas [`:`](#fn-noop) is a function that simply returns its argument, and so could always be omitted.
+This is because for valid Knight programs, `(` and `)` do nothing (see [Parenthesis Groupings](#parenthesis-groupings)), whereas [`:`](#fn-noop) is a function that simply returns its argument, and so could always be omitted.

 ## Comments
 Comments in Knight start with pound sign (`0x23`, i.e. `#`) and go until either a newline character (`0x0a`, i.e. `\n`) or end of file is encountered.
 Everything after the `#` should be ignored by the parser.
 There are no multiline or embedded comments in Knight.

 As mentioned in the [the required encoding section](#required-encoding), it's **undefined behaviour** for comments to contain illegal characters.
-However, like all other undefined behaviour in Knight, implementations are free to define their own behaviour when it is encountered (and thus may allow non-knight-encoding characters in comments).
+However, like all other undefined behaviour in Knight, implementations are free to define their own behaviour when it is encountered (and thus may allow non-Knight-encoding characters in comments).

 For those familiar with regex, comments are `/#[^\n]*(\n|$)/`.